vpjaseem/collaboration/Webinars/CUCM_MS_Teams_Integration.md

 The session will be conducted via Zoom Meeting Platform, I Strongly recomend to **install Zoom App** for the smooth experience.

+## Prerequisites
+- Basic understanding of CUCM, IP Phone Registration, SIP Trunking
+- Knowledge of CUBE (Dial-Peers, SIP)
+- Basic understanding of SSL Certificates and how to use them in Cisco Routers - [Reference](https://youtu.be/8pUtDOTw-HM)
+- Knowledge of Microsoft 365 Admin Center and MS Teams Admin Center
+- Basic understanding of Microsoft Direct Routing (Theoretical knowledge is enough)
+- Basic knowledge of Regular Expressions (RegEx) - [Regex Tool](https://regex101.com/)
+- Strongly recomend to install Zoom App for the smooth experience
 ## Lab Topology
 ![image](https://github.com/vpjaseem/collaboration/assets/67306692/d813790e-c69d-47d7-a05b-2edf63fa0837)